ksumm/tic-tac-toe-PP3/README.md

 ### Rules

-After starting the game the user is asked if he wants to read the rules.
+After starting the game, the user is asked if he wants to read the rules.
 Rules section is printed in magenta colour and has a logo created using the ASCII art.

 ![](docs/images/rules.png)